allaprischepa/nodejs2024Q3-service/README.md

 <a href="#table-of-contents" style="font-size: 0.8em; color: gray;">⬆️ Back to Table of Contents</a>

+ > [!NOTE]
+ > Unlike Compose V1, Compose V2 integrates into the Docker CLI platform and the recommended command-line syntax is `docker compose`.
+So if you are using Compose V1 run commands with `docker-compose`.

 There are several commands that will be useful while the application usage.

 ### Starting the application